dortania/OpenCore-Install-Guide/config-laptop.plist/arrandale.md

 | :--- | :--- |
 | **-wegnoegpu** | Used for disabling all other GPUs than the integrated Intel iGPU, useful for those wanting to run newer versions of macOS where their dGPU isn't supported |

+* **csr-active-config**: `00000000`
-* **csr-active-config**: Settings for 'System Integrity Protection' (SIP).
+  * Settings for 'System Integrity Protection' (SIP).
 It is generally recommended to change this with `csrutil` via the recovery partition.

-csr-active-config by default is set to `00000000` which enables System Integrity Protection.
+  * csr-active-config by default is set to `00000000` which enables System Integrity Protection.
 You can choose a number of different values but overall we recommend keeping this enabled for best security practices.
 More info can be found in our troubleshooting page: [Disabling SIP](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html#disabling-sip)

-* **nvda\_drv**: <>
-  * For enabling Nvidia Web Drivers, set to 31 if running a [Maxwell or Pascal GPU](https://github.com/khronokernel/Catalina-GPU-Buyers-Guide/blob/master/README.md#Unsupported-nVidia-GPUs).
-This is the same as setting nvda\_drv=1 but instead we translate it from [text to hex](https://www.browserling.com/tools/hex-to-text), Clover equivalent is `NvidiaWeb`. **AMD, Intel and Kepler GPU users should delete this section.**
 * **run-efi-updater**: `No`
   * This is used to prevent Apple's firmware update packages from installing and breaking boot order; this is important as these firmware updates (meant for Macs) will not work.